Daniel O'Connor (bishop): Early life

 O’Connor was born 6 July 1786 in Limerick city.
 In 1807 he entered the Augustinian noviciate in Galway, and was professed the following year.
-He was ordained a priest in 1810, having studied theology in New Ross, Co.
-Wexford.
+He was ordained a priest in 1810, having studied theology in New Ross, County Wexford.
 After ordination to the priesthood he moved to the Augustinian house in Cork.
-He was elected provincial around this time and he held rallies for four years to rebuild Dungarvan church in Co.
-Waterford.
+He was elected provincial around this time and he held rallies for four years to rebuild Dungarvan church in County Waterford.
 In 1829 he led a delegation to London, which included the Dominican priest John Pius Leahy and Edmund Ignatius Rice, founder of the Christian Brothers, to lobby the government over a clause in the Catholic Emancipation bill which would have prohibited the religious orders.
 O'Connor was the chief negotiator with the Prime Minister and Home Secretary, and received an assurance that the clause would only be enforced by the attorney general – an action, they believed, that would never be taken.

 Doyle recommended O'Connor to the Holy See in 1834 to become the first Irish Catholic vicar apostolic of Madras, India.
 He was consecrated bishop (3 August 1834) in Cork.
 O’Connor immediately went about raising money to help him build up the church in Madras.
 He eventually he collected £942, including money from an Indian princess and a gift of £10 from the Catholic Marchioness Wellesley, of the viceregal lodge, Phoenix Park (sister-in-law to the Prime Minister).
 He set sail for India on the Duke of Sussex (8 May 1835) from Gravesend, with his secretary and vicar general, Patrick Moriarty (1804–75), and several thousand books, on a journey that took ninety-three days by way of the Cape of Good Hope.